Welcome to today's edition of the Rush 24-7 podcast.

 Be careful, folks, what you ask for.

-Greetings, Rush Limbo, end of the week Friday.
+Greetings, Rush Limbaugh, end of the week Friday.

-It's time from the Southern Command in sunny South Florida.
+It's live from the Southern Command in sunny South Florida.

 That's right, ladies and gentlemen.

-Lovable rank amateurs to take over control of the program when we go to the telephones.
+This is where I allow veritable rank amateurs, lovable rank amateurs, to take over control of the program when we go to the telephones.

 Monday through Thursday, discussion topics limited to what I care about.